Width of a satellite knot and its companion: The inequalities

 \begin{cor} Let $K$ be a satellite knot with knotted companion $J$ and the winding number of the pattern is $n$.
 If $K$ has a braid pattern, then :

-\end{cor} \begin{proof} By theorem 4.1, we only need to show that $w(K) \leqslant n^2w(J)$.
+\end{cor} \begin{proof} By theorem 4.5, we only need to show that $w(K) \leqslant n^2w(J)$.
 Pick an embedding $j$ so that $j$ realize the width of its knot type.
 Suppose the word associated to $j$ is $x=\alpha_1\alpha_2...\alpha_t$.
 Embed $k$ so that its critical points are all very near some critical point of $j$ and is as less as possible.
-Since $k$ has a braid pattern with winding number n, $k$ can be embedded so that the word associated with $k$ is exactly $y=\alpha_1^n\alpha_2^n...\alpha_t^n$.
-Calculate directly, we have: . \end{proof}
+Since $k$ has a braid pattern with winding number $n$, $k$ can be embedded so that the word associated with $k$ is exactly $y=\alpha_1^n\alpha_2^n...\alpha_m^n$. {By direct calculation}, we have: